-And if that all isn’t enough, there are even more social activities organized by passengers on sites such as CruiseCritic.com.
-During our Celebrity Eclipse repositioning cruise, we participated in a multi-day Amazing Race-style competition organized by fellow passengers, which turned out to be a highlight of our two-week voyage.
+And if that all isn’t enough, there are even more social activities organized by passengers on sites such as CruiseCritic.
+During one of our first repositioning cruises, we participated in a multi-day Amazing Race-style competition organized by fellow passengers, which turned out to be a highlight of that two-week voyage.

 The Seas Are Too Rough in the Open Ocean

 While the seas can be rough in the middle of the ocean, this is not always the case.
 Modern cruise ships are becoming so large and stable that it’s often difficult to even feel like you’re on a boat during a moderate chop.
 But if the seas do get rough, most ships have what’s known as stabilizers, which greatly lessen any rocking sensation.